Datadog SIEM

 lab-aws-account:

-, and note the Arn for the role.aws sts get-caller-identity
+attacker, and note the Arn for the role.Start by emulating an

 No output is expected.